ldbc/ldbc_snb_interactive_v1_impls/postgres/README.md

     scripts/load.sh
     ```

-    Note that the `load.sh` (re)generates PostgreSQL-specific CSV files for comments (`-postgres.csv`), if either
-    * they do no exist,
-    * the source CSV is newer than the generated one, or
-    * the user forces to do so by setting the environment variable `POSTGRES_FORCE_REGENERATE=yes`

 ### Running the benchmark

 3. To run the scripts of benchmark framework, edit the `driver/{create-validation-parameters,validate,benchmark}.properties` files, then run their script, one of: